Klugh/klugh.github.io/index.md

 Following is a list of courses I teach on a regular basis to uplift team capabilities:

 **Principles & Practices of Software Component Design**<br>
+Modern, mature software solutions should fully support continuous delivery through an automated delivery pipeline using containerization and cloud infrastructure.
+To realize this goal, software needs be designed and built around loosely coupled, independent components.
+This class teaches how to deliver high quality and highly adaptive software through component design principles, supported by SOLID principles of object-oriented design.

 **Principles & Practices of Test-Driven Development**<br>
 This class teaches the principles and practices of Test-Driven Development (TDD) and demonstrates how proper software design evolves through application of the eXtreme Programming principle of Test First.
 Unit testing principles are also covered, along with a thorough discussion on the benefits of TDD.
 An application is developed (from start to finish) during this class to explain step-by-step and demonstrate first-hand how a high quality, testable design evolves by applying the three laws of Test-Driven Development.